ConnorDonegan/geostan/README.md

 ### Spatial analysis tools

 Tools for visualizing and measuring spatial autocorrelation and map patterns, for exploratory analysis and model diagnostics.
-Visual diagnostics also support the evaluation of survey data quality and observational error models.

 ### The RStan ecosystem

-Compatible with a suite of high-quality R packages for Bayesian inference and model evaluation.
+Interfaces easily with many high-quality R packages for Bayesian modeling.

 ### Custom spatial models